From 'Daring Clare'

 Clare smiled and glanced in the rear vision mirror.
 Were Dan and Beth watching?
 Soon she’d be driving her younger siblings around the city.

-She stomped on the pedal, then ground her foot down.
+Clare stomped on the pedal, then ground her foot down.
 Any cockroach lurking under there was officially exterminated.

 ‘I’m sorry Clare, but I have to go into work.
 It’s an emergency.’

-Mum clip clopped carefully down the driveway in her heels, no doubt to change into her work clothes.
+Mum clip-clopped carefully down the driveway in her heels, no doubt to change into her work clothes.

-Dan.
 He stood on the front lawn, arms crossed, smirking.
 She refused to look at him.

 ‘Freaked out on you, did she?’